European Sports Organising Commission reviews memorable year and starts preparations for the next editions of the European Championships

 The Commission is already looking ahead as another series of Championships will follow in 2014 and 2015; reports of the inspection meetings carried out for the Final Rounds of the 2014 CEV U19 Women/U20 Men European Championship were looked through.
 The competition started a couple of weeks ago with the first round and will continue into late April with seven 2nd round qualifiers per gender, before the third and last stage of the qualification process follows in July which will complete the list of the 12 teams that will compete later this summer at the Final Rounds in Estonia and Finland (women) and Czech Republic/Slovakia (men).

 Plans for the Final Rounds of the 2015 CEV Volleyball European Championship were also studied by the Commission, ahead of the qualification process getting underway in May.

+The ESOC members also provided a series of comments and remarks to start the preparations for the Official Regulations of the 2015 CEV U18 Women and U19 Men European Championship.
 The Commission members also checked the recently updated guidance documents that are to be provided for Organising National Federations and drafted a preliminary list of the future CEV Supervisors/CEV Technical Delegates.